langmead-lab/monorail-external/README.md

 If you find Monorail and/or recount3 useful, please cite this paper:

 Wilks, C., Zheng, S.C., Chen, F.Y. et al. recount3: summaries and queries for large-scale RNA-seq expression and splicing.
 Genome Biol 22, 323 (2021). https://doi.org/10.1186/s13059-021-02533-6

-## UPDATE 2021-02-08:

-A bug was discovered in the Unifier (a.k.a. recount-unify, aggregation) portion of Monorail that affects the aggregation of exon sums into per-study counts loadable with the recount3 package in R/Bioconductor.
-This does *not* affect gene or junction counts or Snaptron-related output, nor does this affect the recount-pump (alignment) stage of the processing.

-The public recount3 exon sums are correct and the Unifier source code and containers have been fixed as of version 1.0.4.

-However, this required a change to the ordering of the final set of exon rows in the per-study exon sum files and related annotation files for 3rd party studies processed by monorail-external (this repo).

-These are no longer the same ordering as what's in the current recount3 data release.

-Therefore care must be taking if 3rd party studies' exon sums, run through the Unifier containers associated with this repo (versions >=1.0.4), are compared directly against the current recount3 data release;s exon sums.
-The order of exon features/rows will *not* be the same, so a simple `cbind` operation will not work in R.  A reordering of one or both RSE will be required to make them directly `cbind`able.

-Any per-study exon sums from 3rd party studies run through the Unifier prior to 1.0.4 should be discarded and not used (not applicable to Snaptron's exon sums).

 ## Summary